Share this page;

 Global prevalence of ChemSex is not known, as it is a relatively new syndemic for researchers – many still struggle to define ChemSex, let alone quantify it.
 Anecdotal reports of varying concern have emerged from gay community organisations and sexual health services in the United States, Australia, Canada, Mexico, Australia, Asia and Europe.
 The UK, and in particular London, has had the most robust response to the trends, with 56 Dean Street becoming a global model for ChemSex support.
 There are enough reports and emerging data to prioritise ChemSex as a public health concern and to develop effective responses, and to do so, quickly, sensitively, and without moral judgments, even if robust evidence is lacking.

+The harms associated with ChemSex are many; GHB/GBL toxicity (overdose) is responsible for the death of 1 gay Londoner every month.
+Suicides born of Chem use (either comedown depressions, or drug-induced psychosis) fill our social media newsfeeds.
+The impacts on mental health, quality of life, relationships and communities are immeasurable.
+Poor sexual wellbeing, and damage to a person's concept of arousal, intimacy and relationships are evident.
+Sexual assaults while under the influence of drugs in sexually charged environments are common, and the very issue of consent to sex in relation to ChemSex is one that individuals and health services are grappling to understand & address.
+The infections (STIs, hepatitis C) that can occur within ChemSex environments equate to a public health concern.
+HIV is perhaps the most devastating to an individual, and costly to public health.
 Every city is different in regard to how much infectious HIV exists within its' sexually active (or injecting drug using) populations.
-London has a particularly high prevalence; 1 in every 8 gay men in London is HIV positive, with approximately 20% of these unaware of their infection (and therefore infectious).
+London has a particularly high prevalence; 1 in every 8 gay men in London is HIV positive (2016), with approximately 20% of these unaware of their infection (and therefore infectious).
 It is a credible assumption that the prevalence of infectious HIV that exists within chem-using populations, is higher than this still.

-Most of 56 Dean Street's ChemSex patients do not come to the clinic seeking support for a drug problem or addiction issues; instead they are identifying issues around seeking sex and relationships, struggling with online and App use behaviours, issues around HIV fear and stigma, struggling in their pursuit of connection and community, and many other gay cultural idiosyncrasies that impact their sex and romantic lives.
+The larger majority of gay men seeking ChemSex support are not seeking support with a drug problem or an "addiction" issue; mostly they are seeking resolution to the sexual health consequences of their drug use.
+Those presenting for help with the actual ChemSex behaviour, are identifying issues around seeking sex and relationships, struggling with online and App use behaviours, issues around HIV fear and stigma, struggling in their pursuit of connection and community, and many other gay cultural idiosyncrasies that impact their sex and romantic lives.

 The above is the expert opinion of David Stuart